2024ACTL1101/class-work-showcase-KitNg21/capm.md

 What is your \(\beta\)?
 Is AMD more volatile or less volatile than the market?

 **Answer:**
+I found my beta (from the previous part) to be 1.569999.
+Because the value of beta is greater than 1, it indicates that AMD’s stock is significantly more volatile than the overall market.
+For instance, if the market moves by 1%, AMD is expected to move by approximately 1.5530%.
+This higher volatility implies higher risk and potential for higher returns, aligning with the expectations of more aggressive investors.

 #### Plotting the CAPM Line